anAddictiveLou/SOCKET_MESSAGE/README.md

 Server and client send and receive messages with each other in parallel.

 # Server:
-!!!Only finishing when type exit!!!
+!!!Only successful finshing when typing exit!!!
 # Client:
-!!!Only finishing when type exit!!!
+!!!Only successful finishing when typing exit!!!
 # Command line
 First step